andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 export default App;
 ```

-It assigns the `stopUpdates()` method to the `closedConnection` event and starts the connection closure process you already saw above.
+It assigns the `stopUpdates()` method to the `closedConnection` event and starts the connection closure process we already saw above.

 ## Handling Connection Recovery

-So far you built a complete event system management: you are able to get different types of events pushed by the server and to control the end of the event stream.
+So far we built a complete event system management: we are able to get different types of events pushed by the server and to control the end of the event stream.
 But what happens if the client loses some event due to network issues?
 Of course, it depends on the specific application.
-In some situations, you may ignore the loss of some event, in some others you can't.
+In some situations, we may ignore the loss of some event, in some others we can't.

-Consider, for example, the event stream we implemented so far.
+Let's consider, for example, the event stream we implemented so far.
 If a network issue happens and the client loses the `flightStateUpdate` event that puts the flight into the landing state, it could not be a big problem.
 Simply the user will not be able to see the landing phase on the timetable, but when the connection will be restored the timetable will provide correct information with the subsequent states.
-However, if the network issue happens immediately after the flight enters in the landing state and the connection is restored after the `flightRemoval` event, you have an issue: the flight will remain in the landing state forever and you need to handle this bad situation.
+However, if the network issue happens immediately after the flight enters in the landing state and the connection is restored after the `flightRemoval` event, we have an issue: the flight will remain in the landing state forever and we need to handle this bad situation.

 The Server-Sent Events protocol help us by providing a mechanism to identify events and to restore a dropped connection.
 Let's try to explain.

-When the server generates an event, you have the ability to assign an identifier by attaching an `id` keyword to the response to be sent to the client.
-For example, you could send the `flightStateUpdate` event as shown by the following code:
+When the server generates an event, we have the ability to assign an identifier by attaching an `id` keyword to the response to be sent to the client.
+For example, we could send the `flightStateUpdate` event as shown by the following code:

 ```javascript
 setTimeout(() => {